 Texas Tech University

-The Rawls College of Business at Texas Tech University offers a flexible, hybrid format Executive MBA.
+The Rawls College of Business at Texas Tech University offers a flexible, hybrid format Professional MBA.
 Designed for early to mid-career professionals, the AACSB–accredited program is ideal for driven, high-potential professionals from around the world.
 Students start in August or January and complete coursework online throughout the month.
 Face-to-face classes meet one weekend per month, three times per semester.
 Students attend dynamic course lectures and discussions, network during social events, and engage in interactive workshops.
 Optional concentrations are available in bid data strategy, energy business, and health organization management.

 Texas Southern University